5 - Day Classroom Training Course - 35 Contact Hours

 After completing this module, students will be able to:

-Plan and configure a Web Content Management infrastructure to meet business requirements.
+Plan and configure a Web Content Management infrastructure to meet business

 Configure managed navigation and product catalog sites.